Trump escalates his war with the Fed

 Higher rates strengthen the dollar against the world's currencies, which makes the United States a more expensive place to invest.

-Trump said that raising American interest rates makes investment in China comparatively attractive, because China artificially devalues its currency.
-When US rates go up, American businesses' dollars go further — particularly in China, where the yuan is cheap.
+Trump said that raising American interest rates makes China a more attractive to place to invest, because China artificially devalues its currency.
+When US rates go up, American businesses' dollars go further outside the United States — particularly in China, where the yuan is cheap.

 Ironically, the Trump administration's trade war with China has helped devalue the yuan, which has fallen more than 8% over the past three months.
 China's slowing economy has pushed the yuan lower, too.